How to buy a house in Koh Samui: essential steps to follow as a foreign buyer

 Step 2: Execute a due diligence before buying a house in Koh Samui

-A legal due diligence is a must before buying a house in Koh Samui.
-Through the assistance of a law firm, this process involves verifying the title deed, any encumbrances, as well as compliance about zoning and building restrictions on the property.
+With the assistance of a law firm, investors verify the title deed, check for any encumbrances, and ensure compliance with zoning and building restrictions on the property.

 Step 3: Sign the reservation agreement to reserve the house you want to buy in Koh Samui